brandur/sorg/content/articles/stripe-running.md

 around Heroku's office in SOMA included pretty healthy total distances, but nowhere near this level of elevation gain or variation in terrain.

 {{Figure "The daunting Triple Peaks run in San Francisco."
-(NewImgSrcAndAlt "/assets/images/stripe-running/triple-peaks.png" "The daunting Triple Peaks run in San Francisco.")}}
+(ImgSrcAndAlt "/assets/images/stripe-running/triple-peaks.png" "The daunting Triple Peaks run in San Francisco.")}}

 ## Analysis (#analysis)